Here are the characters from Shadowverse. Beware of unmarked spoilers.

 - Victor Gains Loser's Powers: His Predator Golem can obtain the effects of his opponent's destroyed followers at the cost of one Earth Sigil apiece.
 This also includes negative effects that can be turned on him.

-- The Worf Effect: His debut is Luca's first onscreen victory, though he does put up a fight and plays well to avoid prematurely triggering Vengance.
+- The Worf Effect: His debut is Lucia's first onscreen victory, though he does put up a fight and plays well to avoid prematurely triggering Vengance.

-- Absurdly High-Stakes Game: He offers Hiiro the chance to jump straight from AA to Master in one shot if he wins the match.
-A loss, though, would set Hiiro all the way back to B. Normal ranked games don't have so much at stake.
-He does offer to let Hiiro concede at no penalty, though.
+- Absurdly High-Stakes Game: He offers Hiro the chance to jump straight from AA to Master in one shot if he wins the match.
+A loss, though, would set Hiro all the way back to B. Normal ranked games don't have so much at stake.
+He does offer to let Hiro concede at no penalty, though.

 - Anti-Magic: Part of his strategy involves the Lion's Den Sanctum amulet, which makes his followers untargetable by spells and effects.